 Your Traffic Manager appliance reports its condition through the Admin UI, with warnings and errors reported in the Event Log and Diagnose sections in common with other product variants.
 To monitor the Traffic Manager's hardware status, you can additionally use the following appliance-specific Admin UI features.

 Network Interfaces

 To view details of the configured network interfaces on your appliance, click System > Networking > Interfaces.

-FIGURE 23 Network interfaces configured on this appliance This section allows you to configure the network settings for this appliance.
+FIGURE 23 Network interfaces configured on this appliance.